-New Zealand is a safe country but travel insurance is always recommended, especially if you are taking part in adrenaline–fuelled activities, climbing glaciers or hiking some of their stunning famous treks.
+New Zealand is a safe country but travel insurance is always recommended for solo female travel New Zealand, especially if you are taking part in adrenaline–fuelled activities in New Zealand, climbing glaciers or hiking some of their stunning famous treks.

-I recommend True Traveller for UK and European residents, and World Nomads for U.S. and worldwide citizens.
-Both companies allow you to buy insurance when you are already on the road, and offer different plans depending on your coverage needs including additional adventure and extreme packs.
+All companies allow you to buy insurance when you are already on the road and offer different plans depending on your needs including additional adventure and extreme packs.

 New Zealand Airports

-Auckland – Airbus express departs the airport every 10/15 minutes until 7pm and take an hour into the city.
+Auckland – Airbus express departs the airport every 10/15 minutes until 7 pm and takes an hour into the city.

 Wellington – The Airport Flyer Bus runs from the airport every 20 minutes and takes 15 minutes to the centre of Wellington.